shihankanungo/shihankanungo.github.io/mop.md

 <summary><b>Spiral Similarity.
 Problem</b></summary>
   <img src="/images/mop6p.png" width="700"/>
 </details>
 Then we had two consecutive classes on polynomials.
 Polynomials 1 was taught by Victor Wang.
 The problems were too notation heavy.
-The first one had a nerfed version of ELMO P3 on the first problem, and the second had Decartes’ Rule of Signs 💀.
+One was a nerfed version of ELMO P3.
 Polynomials 2 was taught by Eric Larson.
 It was slightly easier to understand.
+It had Decartes’ Rule of Signs 💀.
 <details>
 <summary><b>Polynomials I & II.
 Problems</b></summary>
   <img src="/images/mop6pa.png" width="700"/>